MinhyukWoo/DeepLearningPractice/README.md

-# DeepLearningPractice
+# MachineLearningPractice
-This is practice deep learning project.
+This is practice machine learning project.

 **Notice: This project is not commercial.
 Just for educational.**